-(See "Labour practices," page 33)
+(See "International labour practices," page 47)

 Companies should comply with the International Labour Organization's standard on non-discrimination.
-Most countries prohibit discrimination in employment based on race, religion, national origin, ancestry, sex, age, and physical disability, and in many places, sexual orientation, or gender identity.
+Most countries prohibit discrimination in employment on the basis of race, religion, national origin, ancestry, sex, age, and physical disability, and in many places, sexual orientation or gender identity.
 Many jurisdictions also require companies to report on various aspects of their diversity, including the composition of their workforce or boards of directors, and the pay of their employees by gender.